 Fujishiro is an impulsive, sadistic shark disguised as a human.
 He works for the Seto group and shows up as a PE instructor at Isono Junior High School.

-His vibe is simple: grinding teeth, casual threats, and a classroom that feels like a hostage situation.
-I feel bad for Nagasumi every time Fujishiro locks in on him.
+His whole vibe is simple: grinding teeth, casual threats, and a classroom that feels like a hostage situation.
+I feel bad for Nagasumi every time Fujishiro locks onto him.

-And then, because this anime loves whiplash, Fujishiro will randomly nap instead of doing his job.
-It’s horrifying and hilarious at the same time.
-I don’t want him as my teacher.
+Then, because this anime loves whiplash, Fujishiro will randomly nap instead of doing his job.
+It is horrifying and hilarious at once.
+I do not want him as my teacher.
 I absolutely want him as a character.

 Why Fujishiro works as comedy:

-- 🚀 He’s the definition of “do not stay after class.”
+- He is the definition of do not stay after class.

 3Megalodon – A Sister’s All You Need

-I never expected to see “tsundere shark” as a concept, but anime is going to anime.
+I never expected to meet a tsundere shark, but anime is going to anime.

-Megalodon shows up early and immediately steals attention just by existing.
-In the real world, megalodon is the “giant prehistoric shark” that people love to mythologize.
-If you want a quick, more grounded refresher on that, I like Britannica’s overview: Megalodon on Britannica.
+Megalodon shows up early and steals attention just by existing.
+In the real world, the megalodon is the giant prehistoric shark people love to mythologize.
+For a quick, grounded refresher on that, I like Britannica’s overview: Megalodon on Britannica.

 My Megalodon take:

-- 🚀 It’s one of the fastest ways to make an episode unforgettable.
+- It is one of the fastest ways to make an episode unforgettable.

 2Whale Shark – A Sister’s All You Need

-She’s portrayed as the only shark who can stand up to Megalodon in that Okinawa “research” episode.
-What I like is her emotional contrast.
+She is shown as the only shark who can stand up to Megalodon in that Okinawa “research” episode.
+What I love is the emotional contrast.
 Megalodon tries to act tough.
-Whale Shark is open about her feelings, and it weirdly makes her feel more intimidating.
+Whale Shark, on the other hand, is open about her feelings, and somehow that makes her feel more intimidating, not less.

-- ✅ She balances comedy with genuine “don’t mess with me” scale.
+- She balances comedy with real do-not-mess-with-me scale.

-- 💡 The personality contrast with Megalodon makes the episode fun.
+- The personality clash with Megalodon makes the episode fun.

-This is the part where I admit something: I love “shark” characters that are basically mythological set pieces.
-They don’t need realism.
+Here is something I will admit: I love shark characters that are basically mythological set pieces.
+They do not need realism.
 They need presence.

 1Eclipse Mother Pisces – Fairy Tail 2

 Mother Eclipse Pisces is pure spectacle.
 A massive Great White shark form, dramatic fins, bold color contrast.
-It’s the kind of design that exists to make you go “oh, that’s huge” and then stay watching.
+It is the kind of design that exists to make you go “oh, that is huge” and then keep watching.

-I don’t come to Fairy Tail for subtle creature design.
+I do not come to Fairy Tail for subtle creature work.
 I come for magical exaggeration, and this is exactly that.

 Why I call this a deep cut worth mentioning:

-- ✅ The design is instantly readable as “apex threat.”
+- The design reads instantly as apex threat.

-- 💡 It scratches that “mythic sea monster” itch without needing realism.
+- It scratches the mythic-sea-monster itch without needing realism.

-- 🚀 It’s a reminder that sharks in anime can be pure fantasy shapes.
+- It is a reminder that anime sharks can be pure fantasy shapes.

 Where I tell people to start

-If you’re new to shark characters in anime, I don’t recommend starting with the darkest option unless you want that.
+If you are new to shark characters in anime, I would not start with the darkest option unless that is your thing.

 My starter recommendations by vibe: